nicoc12024/house-marketplace/README.md

 On Offers you can:

-- see the listings that are offers.
+- see the listings that are offered.
 - click on them and see the details of the offer.

 On Profile you can: